Powers of attorney

 On the other hand an enduring power of attorney (EPA) needs to be registered only if it is to remain effective after the donor has become mentally incapable of managing his or her own affairs.

-See the chapter ‘Register a power of attorney’ for the steps an attorney needs to take when registering an enduring power of attorney.
+See the chapter ‘Registration of EPA’ for the steps an attorney needs to take when registering an enduring power of attorney.

 Before registering an EPA, certain people must be notified of this intention.
 For more information, see the chapter ‘Notice of intention to register’.